How To Check DNS Records for a Domain

 nslookup domain_name

-The nslookup command, without any options, returns the A record and AAAA record for a domain name.
-The following screenshot shows the sample output of a nslookup command.
+record for a domain name.
+The following screenshot shows the sample output of a nslookup

 To query a specific DNS server, provide the name or IP address of the nameserver after the domain name.